-In the United States, Wheat stored for long-term storage is wheat berries, wheat kernels with the husk removed.
+In the United States, Wheat stored for long-term storage is wheat berries, and wheat kernels with the husk removed.
 Removing the husk also removes fats, lipids, and oils that reduce shelf-life.
 I’ve used hard white Wheat to make homemade bread and pasta, but it has many more uses than that.

 Removing the husk doesn’t detract from the whole wheat goodness when the Wheat is milled into flour.